De Havilland Gipsy Six: Design and development

 This was quickly followed by production of the 205 hp Gipsy Six Series II for use with the hydraulically actuated airscrews that de Havilland were by then producing under a licence acquired from Hamilton Standard in 1934.
 This was effectively the engine that the company did not have time to develop for the 1934 MacRobertson race, but without the significant increase in compression-ratio needed for the Comet - being 6:1 - compared to the Six-R's 6.5:1.
-The Series II unit, while superficially similar to its predecessor, utilised a hollow, splined crankshaft to permit the fitting of the VP airscrew utilising boosted pressurised oil from the engine's dry-sump lubrication system via a pilot-operated control valve.
-As well as differences to the crankcase and crankshaft, different cylinder barrels, pistons and aluminium cylinder heads were utilised.
+The Series II unit, while superficially similar to its predecessor, had a hollow, splined crankshaft to permit the fitting of the VP airscrew using pressurised oil from the engine's dry-sump lubrication system via a pilot-operated control valve.
+As well as differences to the crankcase and crankshaft, different cylinder barrels, pistons and aluminium cylinder heads were fitted.
 There was also an added, very limited ability provided on the Series II to run accessories.
 The "pilot-friendly" constant speed units (CSUs) were not available for these engines until 1939.
-The Series II was also equipped with AMC (Automatic Mixture Control) a barometric device, without which it was exceedingly difficult to adjust for a correct mixture with a CSU fitted.
+The Series II was also equipped with automatic mixture control, a barometric device, without which it was exceedingly difficult to adjust for a correct mixture with a CSU fitted.
 This feature was also carried over onto the similar Queen II.
-Pilots were then able to simply select the required RPM and Boost pressure required.
-This reduction in over-leaning also tended to extend the TBO (time between overhauls).
-The twin down-draught, Claudel-Hobson A.I.48 carburetters were common to all these engines.
-The induction system was designed to automatically obviate the effects of carburetter icing - a dangerous problem that still plagues most piston engines in current worldwide use in 2008, more than 70 years later.
+Pilots were then able to simply select the required RPM and boost pressure required.
+This reduction in over-leaning also tended to extend the time between overhauls.
+Twin down-draught, Claudel-Hobson A.I.48 carburettors were common to all these engines.
+The induction system was designed to automatically obviate the effects of carburettor icing.